-A question I’m asked frequently is how to select the best POS system software.
-It’s important because a point of sale system for small business can make the difference between knowing what is going on and being left behind.
+A question I’m asked frequently is how to select the best POS (point of sale) system software.
+It’s important because a point of sale system for small businesses can make the difference between knowing what is going on and being left behind.

 But I had breakfast with a group of retailers and I asked them what kind of retail software point of sale (POS) systems they were using.

 One sheepishly replied, “None.”

 I tried to wrap my head around why a retail store owner would say that.
 His excuses were everything from not wanting employees to know how much they were selling, to fear of new technology, to liking the simplicity of just using a cash drawer.
 Yikes!

 Successful retail stores rely heavily on their software

 From online fulfillment systems to buy online pick-up in-store (BOPIS); from tracking loyalty and employee hours to marketing via text and email messaging.